Peliha-ip/Shellfish-Reigns/README.md

 - Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots, and mantis shrimps
 - Pakiceti show interests towards whales and dolphins
 - Cold ocean ruins can have pakicetus husks in suspicious gravel
+- Seagulls would pick up some items like spider eyes or rotten flesh on beaches.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)